zeekus/textfiles/pschism_build_document_with_spack.md

 #ref files in cmake_info for latest copies.

-- [ ] Before running the module update the params.nml file.
+- [ ] Before running pschism update the params.nml file.
       365 should be changed to 1 or 10.
       A 365 day run will take 24+ hours.
       A 1 day run should take 5 minutes if everything is running properly.